jalik/js-logger/README.md

 } from '@jalik/logger';

 const logger = new Logger({
-  // Activate the logger
+  // Enable the logger
   active: true,
-  // Set the minimal log level to log messages
+  // Only log events with an INFO level or more
   level: INFO,
-  // Set the name of this logger
+  // Set the name of this logger (auto-generated if not set)
-  name: 'main',
+  name: 'logger_123456789',
   // Set logging outputs
   outputs: [
     // Output logs to the console